A threatened miscarriage is a condition that indicates a miscarriage or early pregnancy loss. It might take place before the 20th week of pregnancy.

 Symptoms of a threatened miscarriage include:

-- Vaginal bleeding during the first 20 weeks of pregnancy (last menstrual period was less than 20 weeks ago)
+- Vaginal bleeding during the first 20 weeks of pregnancy (last menstrual period was less than 20 weeks ago).
+Vaginal bleeding occurs in almost all threatened miscarriages.

 Note: During a miscarriage, low back pain or abdominal pain (dull to sharp, constant to intermittent) can occur.
 Tissue or clot-like material may pass from the vagina.